wodanaz/Assembling_viruses/README.md

 # if thousands of alignments are in directory maff --aut can be changed for:

-mafft --large --globalpair --thread n  --clustalout --reorder "exp4.data.fasta" > out.clustal
+mafft --globalpair --thread n  --clustalout --reorder "exp4.data.fasta" > out.clustal

-# and edit the nmber of threads
+# and edit the nmber of threads.